Piecewise frequency model for searches for long-transient gravitational waves from young neutron stars: Performance

 A single coherent segment of 1800~s was selected, with only two knots at its start and end.
 This segment length is well below the maximum allowed by the knot algorithm (Sec.~\ref{Implementation}) which permits a maximum initial piecewise segment for the search parameters given in Table~\ref{GW170817Params} of 40,960~s.
 This configuration was selected as signal durations of approximately 1,800s after the GW170817 event have been mostly unexplored by other searches.
 A single coherent segment has been used to maximise search sensitivity and minimise the size of the parameter space which in turn minimises the computational cost.
 The SFT timebase is set to 10~s, giving 180 SFTs over the segment, to avoid the issues discussed in \cite{Covas2022}.

 All investigations discussed in this section are performed on 20 different frequency bands using the parameter values given in Table~\ref{GW170817Params}.
-Each frequency band contains approximately $10^{6}$ templates.
 The frequency bands all have their upper bounds $f\umax$ occurring at multiples of 100~Hz, beginning at 100~Hz and extending to 2000~Hz.
+The lower frequency bound for each band was determined by finding a frequency value which led to a template bank size of approximately $10^{6}$ for a reduced computational cost.